 My Review: This strap has the Levy’s name so there’s no doubt it will be stylish and well-constructed.
-It’s made of a high-quality leather and has a foam insert at the shoulder for added comfort.
-It’s available in several colors including red, white and black and it has a silver face cloth embedded which gives it a terrific industrial look.
+It’s made of high-quality leather and has a foam insert at the shoulder for added comfort.
+It’s available in several colors including red, white, and black and it has a silver face cloth embedded which gives it a terrific industrial look.

 The strap is 2 ½ inches in width, not too thick or too thin.
 You can adjust it from 43” to 56” making it the perfect size for most guitarists.
 It is 2-ply and it has reinforced stitching to provide extra durability so it can last so years.
 It has a 3-piece cut out design and a ladder style feedthrough that makes it easy to adjust.
 It is available in the following color combinations:

 - Black silver and gold

 - Burgundy and silver

 - Red and silver

 - White and blue

 This strap is perfect for any guitarist.
 It has a terrific unisex look and an attractive appearance that is not overly flashy.
 Its classic style means it will be perfect for guitarists who play any kind of music.
 The fact that it is comfortable and easy to adjust also puts it over the top.

 It’s surprising that a strap like this, which is attractive, durable, and made of high-quality material is available for such a low price point.
 It’s a great all-around Canadian-made strap that any guitarist can appreciate.
 There is no doubt, Levy’s makes some of the very best leather guitar straps available.